vtexdocs/dev-portal-content/docs/troubleshooting/development/the-promotion-highlight-flag-does-not-appear-on-the-product.md

 ---
-title: "The promotion highlight flag does not appear on the product."
+title: "The promotion highlight flag does not appear on the product"
 slug: "the-promotion-highlight-flag-does-not-appear-on-the-product"
 hidden: false
 createdAt: "2024-09-10T12:08:37.773Z"